 If the location is near the ocean, it is possible, although unlikely, that they actually get their saltwater from the ocean.
 The ocean is a great place to get natural seawater for a saltwater reef aquarium, but it does have a few drawbacks:

-- The water near civilization is sometimes less than pristine and may not be suitable for a home reef tank.
+- The water near where we live is sometimes less than pristine and may not be suitable for a home reef tank

 - Natural seawater may contain unwanted parasites or hitchhikers

-- Harvesting seawater from the ocean can be labor intensive and logistically challenging
+- Harvesting seawater from the ocean can be labor or fuel-intensive and logistically challenging

 Many reef aquarium hobbyists who want to eliminate the potential unknown factors associated with harvesting natural seawater, or for the vast majority of us who don’t live near the ocean, some will actually purchase their saltwater from their local fish store.